 |Damage||Stolen passwords and banking information (loss of other sensitive information), identity theft.|

-Other examples of banking Trojans are Mispadu, Bolik and Casbaneiro.
+Other examples of banking Trojans include Mispadu, Bolik and Casbaneiro.
 Typically, cyber criminals who seek to trick people into infecting their computers with such programs have one main goal: to steal as much sensitive information as possible.
-In most cases victims experience financial loss, get their identities stolen, encounter problems related to privacy, browsing safety, and so on.
+In many cases, victims experience financial loss, have their identities stolen, encounter problems relating to privacy, browsing safety, and so on.

 How did Lampion infiltrate my computer?

-If some email is received from questionable address, it is irrelevant and it contains some attachment (or website link), then it should not be trusted.
+If an email is received from a dubious web address, is irrelevant and contains an attachment (or website link), it should not be trusted.
 The best way to avoid damage caused by such emails is to ignore them and leave their contents unopened.
 Furthermore, all software should be downloaded via direct links and from trustworthy, official websites.
-We advise against downloading files and programs from unofficial pages, through Peer-to-Peer networks (e.g., torrent clients, eMule), third party downloaders, etc. Third party installers cannot be trusted too.
-Installed programs should be updated with tools or functions that are designed by official developers, it is not safe do that by using some third party, fake updaters.
-The same goes for activation of licensed software.
-Besides, it is not legal to activate it with 'cracking' (unofficial) tools.
-We also recommend to have a reputable antivirus or anti-spyware suite installed and scan operating system with it regularly.
+We advise against downloading files and programs from unofficial pages, through Peer-to-Peer networks (e.g., torrent clients, eMule), third party downloaders, etc. Third party installers cannot be trusted.
+Installed programs should be updated with tools or functions that are designed by official developers.
+It is not safe to use third party, fake updaters.
+The same applies to activation of licensed software.
+Note also that it is illegal to activate software with 'cracking' (unofficial) tools.
+Have a reputable antivirus or anti-spyware suite installed and scan the operating system with it regularly.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text in email that is used to trick people into installing Lampion:
+Text in an email used to trick people into installing Lampion:

 Se não está visualizando clique aqui